 Blogging is a fantastic way to share how you think and add value to those who want to collaborate.
 Creating regular blog content gives visitors a reason to revisit your website.
 It’s also great for SEO – Google loves qualitative content!

 However, blogs are not the only approach.
 To build a buzz around your work, social media work great as well.
-For example, Instagram is a great way to showcase your work, style, and show your unique personality.
+For example, Instagram with it’s 1 billion active users is a great way to showcase your work, style, and show your unique personality.
 It helps to build trust and grow a relevant audience.
 Content marketing can also mean your own YouTube channel, a podcast or webinars.
 Choose your favorite way and express yourself.
 Creative artist Elsa Muse is a good example, she writes her own blog and posts on Instagram.

 Don’t forget to syndicate your work!
 Just like with content syndication, you can upload your best work to places like Behance and Dribbble.
 So even though you might have an amazing portfolio website, make sure to take advantage of these other networks for additional free traffic.